diyruz/freepad/README_FREEPAD_v2.md

 Boards ordered in JLCPCB
 ![](./images/orig-freepad/v2/5.jpg)

 Minimum soldering
 ![](./images/orig-freepad/v2/6.jpg)

-Made a variant of the case for eight buttons in the form of a keychain
+Made a variant of the case for eight buttons in the form of a keychain.
 ![](./images/orig-freepad/v2/7.jpg)
 ![](./images/orig-freepad/v2/8.jpg)
 ![](./images/orig-freepad/v2/9.jpg)